Potassium bromate

-Potassium bromate (KBrO_{3}) is a bromate of potassium and takes the form of white crystals or powder.
+Potassium bromate (KBrO_{3}) is the inorganic compound with the formula KBrO_{3}.
+This colorless salt is a common source of bromate.
 It is a strong oxidizing agent.
+The chemical is sometimes added to improve flour, but due to potential cancer risk, is banned in many countries.

 Preparation and structure

 Potassium bromate is produced when bromine is passed through a hot solution of potassium hydroxide.
-This first forms unstable potassium hypobromite, which quickly disproportionates into bromide and bromate:
+Initially formed is potassium hypobromite, which quickly disproportionates into bromide and bromate: